ts-azure-services/drift-primer/main-content/_build/html/_sources/cdrift_narrative.md

 decline in response to some of the marketing initiatives.
 Given the MLOps team is looking to maintain an accurate model, an early alert (enabled through App Insights) has shown continual decline in the model's ability to predict accurately.
-This is an example of **concept drift** - where the fundamental relationship between the input(s), or the attributes and the predicted target variable (i.e. churn) is undergoing change.
+This is an example of **concept drift** - where the fundamental relationship between the input(s), or the attributes and the predicted target variable (i.e. churn) is undergoing shifts.

 As before, the MLOps team will retrain the model, and evaluate the new model on the fresh batch of data.
 If it outperforms the existing model, it will be promoted as the new model to the production system.